hacks-guide/Guide_Vita/docs/yamt.md

 :::

 ::: tip
-If you are coming from the [Using Henlo](using-henlo) guide - you may need to install VitaShell using VitaDeploy.
+If you are coming from the [Using Henlo](using-henlo) guide, you may need to install VitaShell using VitaDeploy.
 :::